prasadprakhar/Cleaning-Data-R/Code_Book.md

 Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.

 ## Merges the training and the test sets to create one data set
 ## Read the dataset into data tables.
-Following code lines do this job
+Following code lines do this job using read.table function

 xtrain <-  read.table("./data/UCI HAR Dataset/train/X_train.txt")
 ytrain <-  read.table("./data/UCI HAR Dataset/train/y_train.txt")